-Etone College
+Etone College BEHAVIOUR POLICY

-Date: May 2019 Review Date: May 2020 Led by: A Heilbronn
+Published: May 2020 Review Date: May 2021

-BEHAVIOUR POLICY
+Led by: P Bowen

+I. General Information
-Etone College aims to provide the highest quality education, maintaining a disciplined, caring environment in which teachers can teach and pupils can learn.
-Our Behaviour Policy rests on a set of shared values:

-- The right of all members of the school and wider community to be treated with dignity and respect - The right of all members of the school and wider community to work in a clean, well-resourced and well-cared for physical environment - The right of all members of the school and wider community to be safe and secure at all times from any threat to their personal well-being

-The central principle of our Behaviour Policy is that we should all treat each other as we ourselves would wish to be treated.
+- 1.1 Etone College aims to provide the highest quality education, maintaining a disciplined, caring environment in which teachers can teach and pupils can learn.
+Our Behaviour Policy should be read in line with the Etone College Uniform Policy (Appendix G is the parental letter for school uniform expectations) and Safeguarding Policy which rests on a set of shared values: - The right of all members of the school and wider community to be treated with dignity and respect - The right of all members of the school and wider community to work in a clean, well-resourced and well-cared for physical environment - The right of all members of the school and wider community to be safe and secure at all times from any threat to their personal well-being - 1.2 The central principle of our Behaviour Policy is that we should all treat each other as we ourselves would wish to be treated.
 We encourage respect for everyone as an individual, making sure our words and actions do not cause inconvenience or offence to anyone.
-Etone College's Home School Agreement encompasses our shared values and is signed by parents/carers, pupils and school on admission (Appendix A).

-In order to safeguard their own rights and the rights of others, it is necessary for all members of the school community to accept responsibility for their actions.
+Etone College's Home School Agreement encompasses our shared values and is signed by parents/carers, pupils and school on admission.
+(Appendix A) - 1.3 In order to safeguard their own rights and the rights of others, it is necessary for all members of the school community to accept responsibility for their actions and stand by a "No-Excuses Culture".

-Code of Behaviour/Conduct
+2. Code of Behaviour/Conduct

-The school's Behaviour Policy sets out to clarify the responsibilities which are shared by everyone involved in the community of Etone College.
-The policy relates specifically to the following areas of school life and pupil behaviour in the wider community:

-- Respect for others through good manners, acceptance of differences, and the ability to work cooperatively with and alongside other pupils and staff and in the local community - Respect for property, the school and the wider community, through care for the environment, personal possessions and school equipment - Honesty and fairness in relationships with pupils and staff, and contributions to the community - Pupils take responsibility for their own learning, progress and behaviour - Excellent attendance and punctuality - Pride in appearance and personal hygiene

-- Compliance with school in terms of uniform, appearance and expectations - Good personal organisation - Effort and commitment towards academic achievement, and constructive participation in all aspects of school life - Effort and commitment towards the development of positive social and working relationships with staff and pupils in school, and in the community
+- 2.1 The school's Behaviour Policy sets out to clarify the responsibilities which are shared by everyone involved in the community of Etone College.
+The policy relates specifically to the following areas of school life and pupil behaviour in the wider community: - Respect for others through good manners, acceptance of differences, and the ability to work cooperatively with and alongside other pupils and staff and in the local community - Respect for property, the school and the wider community, through care for the environment, personal possessions and school equipment - Honesty and fairness in relationships with pupils and staff, and contributions to the community - Pupils take responsibility for their own learning, progress and behaviour - Excellent attendance and punctuality - Pride in appearance and personal hygiene - Compliance with school in terms of uniform, appearance and expectations - Good personal organisation - Effort and commitment towards academic achievement, and constructive participation in all aspects of school life - Effort and commitment towards the development of positive social and working relationships with staff and pupils in school, and in the community